-Doulas may also provide support before the baby is born and during delivery.
+A doula is someone who provides emotional support and comfort measures during labor and delivery.
+Doulas may also provide support and nonmedical care during pregnancy or after the baby is born.
 Doulas usually are not licensed health professionals, although some may be nurses.

 |Specialist Medical Reviewer||Kirtly Jones, MD - Obstetrics and Gynecology|